 Water, sanitation and hygiene (WASH)

-In Rakhine, cluster analysis from May found that 58% of 196 displacement sites lacked sufficient water, 57% were without appropriate sanitation and 72% experienced hygiene gaps at that time.
+In Rakhine, cluster analysis from May 2023 found that 58% of 196 displacement sites lacked sufficient water, 57% were without appropriate sanitation and 72% experienced hygiene gaps at that time.
 More than 22,000 latrines were damaged in 646 sites, and 86% of affected populations lacked appropriate hygiene supplies.
+Restoring access to safe water and sanitation is an ongoing need.

-As the rainy season continues, vector control agents and mosquito nets are needed in displacement sites and for communities across Rakhine State as diseases such as dengue are becoming more prevalent.
+As Myanmar experiences rainy seasons, vector control agents and mosquito nets will continue to be needed in displacement sites and for communities across Rakhine State as diseases such as dengue become more prevalent after the disaster.

 Our Global Recovery Fund provides support for cyclone-affected communities.
 Grants will be focused on supporting marginalized communities in the recovery phase.